Reuse of human excreta

 Reuse of human excreta is the safe, beneficial use of treated human excreta after applying suitable treatment steps and risk management approaches that are customized for the intended reuse application.
 Beneficial uses of the treated excreta may focus on using the plant-available nutrients (mainly nitrogen, phosphorus and potassium) that are contained in the treated excreta.
 They may also make use of the organic matter and energy contained in the excreta.
 To a lesser extent, reuse of the excreta's water content might also take place, although this is better known as water reclamation from municipal wastewater.
 The intended reuse applications for the nutrient content may include: soil conditioner or fertilizer in agriculture or horticultural activities.
 Other reuse applications, which focus more on the organic matter content of the excreta, include use as a fuel source or as an energy source in the form of biogas.

 There is a large and growing number of treatment options to make excreta safe and manageable for the intended reuse option.
-Some options include: Urine diversion and dehydration of feces (urine-diverting dry toilets), composting (composting toilets or external composting processes), sewage sludge treatment technologies and a range of fecal sludge treatment processes.
+Options include urine diversion and dehydration of feces (urine-diverting dry toilets), composting (composting toilets or external composting processes), sewage sludge treatment technologies and a range of fecal sludge treatment processes.
 They all achieve various degrees of pathogen removal and reduction in water content for easier handling.
 Pathogens of concern are enteric bacteria, virus, protozoa, and helminth eggs in feces.
 As the helminth eggs are the pathogens that are the most difficult to destroy with treatment processes, they are commonly used as an indicator organism in reuse schemes.
 Other health risks and environmental pollution aspects that need to be considered include spreading micropollutants, pharmaceutical residues and nitrate in the environment which could cause groundwater pollution and thus potentially affect drinking water quality.

 There are several "human excreta derived fertilizers" which vary in their properties and fertilizing characteristics, for example: urine, dried feces, composted feces, fecal sludge, sewage, sewage sludge.

 The nutrients and organic matter which are contained in human excreta or in domestic wastewater (sewage) have been used in agriculture in many countries for centuries.
 However, this practice is often carried out in an unregulated and unsafe manner in developing countries.
 World Health Organization Guidelines from 2006 have set up a framework describing how this reuse can be done safely by following a "multiple barrier approach".
 Such barriers might be selecting a suitable crop, farming methods, methods of applying the fertilizer and education of the farmers.